 Over the years, we have literally received hundreds of emails, and comments posted on this web site from spouses that are experiencing the pain of being “erased” in some way by their spouse.
 They are being treated as if they no longer exist.
 It’s heart-breaking to read and hear the stories of the “erased” person.
 Behind each story is a mountain of pain buried within and rivers of tears being shed.

-Now, let me first give a disclaimer here.
+Now, let me first give a disclaimer here (as we did in the previously mentioned Marriage Insight).
 I realize we are only hearing one side of the story.
 There may be a different “truth” than we are being told, which definitely can change things.
-When it comes to abuse or addiction issues, it’s sometimes necessary to push the other person away (for at least a determined period of time) to see if changes can be made in the abusive behavior.
+And when abuse or addiction issues are involved, it can become necessary to push the other person away (for at least a determined period of time) to see if changes can be made in the abusive behavior.
 But I’m not talking abuse, addiction, or safety issues here.
 I’m talking about non-abusive spouses that truly WANT to reconcile with their marriage “partner” to work through the problems.
 These are spouses who would do almost anything to have a “do-over.”
 But they are not given the chance any longer.

 It may be that the spouse who experienced the erasing suddenly had an “ah-hah” moment of revelation as far as the problems they have contributed to the relationship.
 They’re asking for the chance to build relationship bridges of reconciliation.
 Or it may be that the erased spouse feels they’re in a “sucker-punch” situation.
 They may never have seen the break coming.
 It could be that the other spouse has “found someone else” and is building a new life apart from them.
 There are other scenarios that bring this push away, as well, that are too numerous to go into.
 But whatever the situation, the heartache is enormous.